moosetechnology/moosetechnology.github.io/_drafts/2021-06-23-towards-analyzing-typescript.md

 ## What's needed to analyze TypeScript?

-If we want to do the same thing for TypeScript, we'd need:
+If we want to do the same thing for TypeScript, we would need:

 - an equivalent of VerveineJ (importer) for TypeScript files,
 - a Famix model of TypeScript.

-Creating a parser and importer for TypeScript is no small task, but TypeScript is a popular environment and we can use [`ts-morph`](https://ts-morph.com/) to faciliate the navigation of the TypeScript AST.
+Creating a parser and importer for TypeScript is no small task, but TypeScript is a popular environment and we can use [`ts-morph`](https://ts-morph.com/) to facilitate the navigation of the TypeScript AST.
 There's also a very cool [visualization of TypeScript ASTs](https://ts-ast-viewer.com/#), which will be useful for understanding and debugging.

 Designing a new meta-model for TypeScript is definitely not trivial, because it requires a deep understanding of the language.